 review: Canon 70-200mm f/2.8L IS II USM

-Courtesy of B&H, I had a copy of the brand-new Canon 70-200mm f2.8L IS II lens to play with for review purposes.
-The lens is touted to have improved optical quality, faster auto-focusing, and much better stabilization than the much-loved previous version of this lens.
+The Canon 70-200mm f2.8L IS II (vendor), is touted to have improved optical quality, faster auto-focusing, and much better stabilization than the much-loved previous version of this lens.
 Using the lens on different shoots and walkabouts and tests, I got a fair idea of how the lens performs.
 In short, the lens is all that .. faster, sharper and with better image stabilization.
 Noticeably so.

 The bokeh of this lens is pleasant.
 Easily seen in this portrait of my little model, where she is busy collecting feathers.
-(And to go off-topic for a moment: shallow depth-of-field is not the same as bokeh.)
-Anyway, this lens has pleasant bokeh.
+The image above was shot at f3.2 (And to go off-topic for a moment: shallow depth-of-field is not the same as bokeh.)
+Anyway, this lens has fairly pleasant bokeh.
 Other lenses might render the background even smoother, but the bokeh in this image above isn’t harsh and intrusive.
-The image above was shot at f3.2

 My main disappointment with the lens is that it looks so much like the previous version.
 The focusing grip is slightly different, and the lens is a touch longer by a few millimeters.
 They are quite hard to tell apart.
 The disappointment would come in that no one would really know you had just spent a small truck-load of money on a new lens.
 Unless they bothered to read the numerals on the front lens barrel.
 At least Nikon had the courtesy to make their new lens look substantially different.
 Easier to swagger with the new gear. ;)